ministryofjustice/itpolicycontent/content/confluence/enterprise/code-of-connection-standard.md

 A Code of Connection (CoCo) is designed to provide evidence to the MoJ that a connecting 3rd party understands the security controls and procedures required to connect to a MoJ ICT system and that those controls and procedures have been implemented.
 The aim here is to ensure that the risks associated with connecting ICT systems together are sufficiently mitigated in the technical solution and managed on an ongoing basis during live operation.

-<strong>Note:</strong> This standard is based on connecting a RESTRICTED-IL3 MoJ ICT system with an Accredited 3rd party RESTRICTED-IL3 ICT system where all electronic communication is over an Accredited RESTRICTED-IL3 network/s and/or RESTRICTED-IL3 communications channel.
+**Note:** This standard is based on connecting a RESTRICTED-IL3 MoJ ICT system with an Accredited 3rd party RESTRICTED-IL3 ICT system where all electronic communication is over an Accredited RESTRICTED-IL3 network/s and/or RESTRICTED-IL3 communications channel.
 Where this is not the case, advice must be sort from the IT Security Officer (ITSO) and system Accreditor.

 A generic CoCo (based on the note above) is provided in Appendix A; it is split into two sections:

 *   basic requirement (see section A.1) – The section outlines the base set of CoCo requirement which need to be met by the connecting 3rd party
 *   supporting compliance statement (see section A.2) – This section contains a series of compliance statements based on ISO 27001 and the IAS 1&2 Baseline Controls Set (BCS) [Ref, 5].
 It is designed to provide a mechanism for a connecting 3rd party to supply compliance evidence to the system Accreditor.
 Section 3.2 provides details on how this compliance statement should be applied.

-<strong>Note:</strong> A signed CoCo between the MoJ and the connecting 3rd party is required before the connection can go into live operation.
+**Note:** A signed CoCo between the MoJ and the connecting 3rd party is required before the connection can go into live operation.

 ### Managing the risk of connectivity